 Bible Gateway – The best way to search for that elusive Bible verse.
 Search any verse in the NIV, ESV, The Message, NASB, NRSV, KJV, Young’s Literal, Worldwide English or Darby translations.
 It is as good as having Bible software loaded on your computer.
 (You can search within foreign language translations as well!)

-The Christian Post – The #1 Christian News Website
+The Christian Post – A comprehensive Christian news site

 Convert Measurements – Convert yards into metric; Fahrenheit into Celsius; etc.